bladedoyle/grinnode.live/documentation/attacks/2020_11_reorg-51-percent.md

 - **Definitions of some terms** :
-	- _REORG attack_ : A blockchain reorganization attack occurs when miners collaborate to remove previously confirmed blocks from the blockchain, by providing the network with a new blockchain of higher cumulative difficulty, achieved by having majority hashrate.
+	- _REORG attack_ : A blockchain reorganization attack occurs when one or more miners are able to remove previously confirmed blocks from the blockchain, by providing the network with a new blockchain of higher cumulative difficulty, achieved by having majority hashrate.
 [2]

 	- _REORG attack_ : A blockchain reorganization attack occurs when miners collaborate to remove previously confirmed blocks from the blockchain.
 [3]